 Pile hacking is new technique of demolition which is generally used for demolition of vertical structural member like columns of building, piles, piers, etc.

 If we say, so it is a one special type of hydraulic jack method of demolition.

-In pile hacking a mechanical equipment used such as the hydraulic breaker, excavator and air compressor etc.
+In pile hacking a mechanical equipment used such as the hydraulic breaker, John Deere excavators and air compressor etc.

 Mechanical equipment used to break the bond between the concrete and the steel reinforcement bars.